DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 ### Early drafts and requesting TRN

-Currently the process of “registering trainees” seems to be viewed as one activity that starts with uploading data onto DTTP and finishes with putting the record through for TRN as a final step.
+Currently the process of registering trainees seems to be viewed as one activity that starts with uploading data onto DTTP and finishes with putting the record through for TRN as a final step.

 If we enable providers to input data throughout the year, then creating drafts early and submitting them for TRN once trainees have started become two distinct actions.